scverse/governance/in_progress/mission-statement.md

 ## User engagement

 We are community-driven and committed to keeping the `scverse` community open.
-We strive to actively foster a community where everyone is and feels welcomed, and where there are no barriers to contributions in various forms.
+We strive to actively foster a community where everyone is and feels welcomed, and where there are no barriers to contributions in any form.
 We welcome newcomers and pledge to build an environment where they can grow as contributors, developers and community members.
 Together with technical and development support, we also support our users through:

 * clear documentation of code and usage of tutorial notebooks.
 * participation in development through issues and pull requests.